Kodak AZ901 vs Nikon Df

 Studio photographers will appreciate that the Nikon Df (unlike the AZ901) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the AZ901 and the Df are recent models that are part of the current product line-up.
-The AZ901 replaced the earlier Kodak AZ651, while the Df does not have a direct predecessor.
+The AZ901 is a recent model that features in the current product line-up of Kodak.
+In contrast, the Df has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the Df from Nikon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Kodak and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Kodak AZ901 and the Nikon Df?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.